crazywhalecc/static-php-cli/docs/en/guide/extension-notes.md

 ## imagick

-1. Openmp support is disabled, this is recommended by the maintainers and also the case system packages.
+1. OpenMP support is disabled, this is recommended by the maintainers and also the case system packages.

 ## imap